Assaults / Bias Crimes

 If you have been the victim of a bias crime assault or person crime, call 9-1-1.
 If you have been the victim of a property bias crime, such as vandalism or graffiti, call the non-emergency line at (503) 823-3333.

-Hate crimes legislation recognizes that some crimes should be enhanced based on the motivation of the perpetrator.
+Oregon bias crimes legislation recognizes that some crimes should be enhanced based on the motivation of the perpetrator.
 This is already seen in domestic violence and child abuse laws.
 There is a difference between a criminal who assaults an unsuspecting victim to steal their wallet and one that targets a victim based on the suspect’s perception of the victim’s race, color, religion, national origin or sexual orientation.
 When a person targets someone based on one of the above categories, they place everyone in that population in fear.
-Oregon’s law of Intimidation is a separate charge that is applied when a criminal offense has already taken place.

 Bias crimes resources